 This method helps to prevent burning on the top and bottom of the steak, and it can also be used for other thick cut steaks like a strip or ribeye.

-To be honest, I really can’t answer that… There are SO many factors that go in to determining how long to cook steaks on the griddle, like the temperature of your griddle surface, the outside temperature, how you like your steak done, and the thickness of your griddle steaks.
+To be honest, I really can’t answer that… There are SO many factors that go in to the cooking times for griddle steaks, like the temperature of your griddle surface, the outside temperature, how you like your steak done, and the thickness of your griddle steaks.

 Also, I firmly believe that it’s not about how many minutes to cook your griddle steak, but what internal temperature to look for… the actual time needed to cook is irrelevant.
 I always say, “Cook to temperature, not to a specific time“.